prinxware/Prinxware/README.md

 WEB DEVELOPER / DESIGNER
 ----

-I'm Prince Edc Owoh, a frontend Web-developer and designer, Googler, Computer Science student.
+I'm Prince Edc Owoh, a frontend Web developer and designer, Googler.
 Bringing projects to life with coding and designs from the future.

 I am experienced in developing responsive web applications, including full front-end design.
 Well-organized person, a problem solver, and an independent developer with a creative mindset.